Johnny Damon: New York Yankees (2006–2009)

 On December 20, 2005, Damon signed a four-year, $52 million contract with the New York Yankees.
 The Red Sox stood firm on a three-year contract and chose not to negotiate against a five-year deal proposed by agent Scott Boras.

 Damon's signing with the Yankees led to his being subsequently vilified by many Red Sox fans because of his previously professed loyalty to the city and Red Sox organization, including his now infamous statement in May 2005, where he claimed, "There's no way I can go play for the Yankees, but I know they're going to come after me hard.
 It's definitely not the most important thing to go out there for the top dollar, which the Yankees are going to offer me.
 It's not what I need."

-As the Yankees have a strict dress code for players forbidding both long hair and facial hair beyond neat mustaches, Damon had his shoulder-length "cave man" hair cut and beard shaved on December 22.
-Damon, who had a clean-cut appearance until his third season with the Red Sox, had been planning on cutting his hair and shaving his beard off even if he didn't sign with the Yankees, but waited until after he signed with them in order to prevent speculation.
+As the Yankees had a strict dress code for players forbidding both long hair and facial hair beyond neat mustaches (the latter requirement being relaxed in 2025), Damon had his shoulder-length "cave man" hair cut and beard shaved on December 22.
+Damon, who had a clean-cut appearance until his third season with the Red Sox, had been planning on cutting his hair and shaving his beard off even if he did not sign with the Yankees, but waited until after he signed with them in order to prevent speculation.

 The following season, in a pivotal five game series in August between the Yankees and Red Sox at Fenway Park, Damon went 3-for-6 in each of the first three games, including a doubleheader on August 18, and a game on August 19.
-Damon hit two home runs, drove in eight runs, and scored eight runs in the first three games as the Yankees won by a combined score of 39–20 and dealt a severe blow to the Red Sox 2006 play-off aspirations.
+Damon hit two home runs, drove in eight runs, and scored eight runs in the first three games as the Yankees won by a combined score of 39–20 and dealt a severe blow to the Red Sox 2006 playoff aspirations.

 In 2006, Damon finished third in runs (115) and ninth in stolen bases (25) in the AL, while hitting 24 home runs, his career high.
 He also tied his mark of 35 doubles from the previous two seasons.
 He was only one of 4 players in the major leagues to hit at least 24 home runs and steal at least 24 bases.